Pratik1399/spacex-launch-programs/README.md

 # SpaceX Launch Programs

-> React,Redux,Redux-Saga,Sass app that uses the SpaceX API to display launching and landing Info.
+> A front-end application that would help users list and browse all launches by SpaceX
+> program.
+By using filters it shows the statistic of launched and landed SpaceX program.

-## Quick Start
+## Get Started

+> Node : v11.5.0
+> npm : v6.7.0

 ```bash
 # create-react-app (Creates React App)